How Many Coats of Exterior Paint Do I Need?

 Exterior coatings safety note

-Exterior repaint projects involve ladders, abrasive preparation, and chemicals.
+Exterior repaint projects involve ladders, abrasive preparation, and chemical primers.
 Always use appropriate PPE, keep work areas well ventilated, and choose licensed tradespeople for high-altitude or chemical-primer applications.

-Quick answer: Most exterior walls need two finish coats over a primer, with timber often requiring three coats if bare or changing colour.
-Render and fibre cement usually need two, while metal and coastal timber may need specialist primers and extra coats for longer durability in Newcastle.
+Quick answer: Most exterior walls need two finish coats over a primer.
+Bare timber or a colour change often needs three.
+Render and fibre cement usually need two.
+Metal and coastal timber may need special primers and extra coats to last in Newcastle.

 Coat counts by surface type